ishomayo/CMSC-123-Laboratory-1/README.md

 This includes the source code and technical report for the Huffmann Compression application.

 **Group Members**
-  1. Esguerra, Eugene B.
+  1. Esguerra, Eugene B. @ishomayo
-  2. Naputo, Nikka
+  2. Naputo, Nikka @nikkanap
-  3. Orbase, Andrea Mae
+  3. Orbase, Andrea Mae @andreaorbase

 ### How to Run